AdamVStephen/pkgmap/README.md

 Script and look up tables to help map package names between linux distros.

-Note that repology.com are a major resource for handling this problem.
+Note that https://repology.org/ is a major resource for handling this problem.

 ## Naming Things